A travel trailer with a king-size bed in the master suite is the height of RV luxury.

 In the back, there’s also a bunk bed set up, each with double mattresses.
 For extra-large families or a family that travels with a friend or two, there’s also a tri-fold couch that opens up into a spare bed.

 Palomino is another one of the stronger RV brand manufacturers.
 The Puma is available in a variety of floor plans and amenity packages.

-The 31FKRK is tailored more to RV traveling couples and small families who still want a spacious king-size bed with the privacy of a master suite.
+The 31FKRK is tailored more to RV traveling couples and small families who still want a spacious king-size bed with the privacy of a master suite in their travel trailer.